 Access to Additional REST Resources.
 Additional resources have been added to the Benchmark Factory REST API.
-For a complete list, see the Benchmark Factory Help.
+For a complete list, see the Benchmark Factory Help or the BMF REST API on Toad World.
 The Help also includes a useful description of the REST resource structure and the URI hierarchy.